open-keychain/open-keychain/OpenKeychain/src/main/res/raw-sl/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## 4.8

+  * Improved support for USB tokens: Gnuk, Nitrokey models, YubiKey 4 models
+  * Feature to find the position of the device's NFC reader

 ## 4.7

   * Improved import from clipboard